 Always ensure you meet the rules under the Compliance Dashboard for Contributors to the DAUK Website document before publishing your post or page.

-- DAUK must operate within the U.K. laws governing copyright, GDPR, libel and defamation and the U.S. laws governing campaign finance.
+- DAUK must operate within the U.K. laws governing copyright, GDPR, libel and defamation, and the UK Equality Act 2010, as well as U.S. laws governing campaign finance.
 DAUK will be liable for any violations;

 - DAUK must operate within the policies decided by the Democratic Party; Committee Abroad (DPCA), commonly referred to as Democrats Abroad;

 - It’s important to keep in mind at all times that we are speaking as Democrats, and anything we say could be viewed as a statement by the Democratic Party.
 Some key issues include: (but see lots more!);

 - We cannot comment on any non-US politics, including UK politics;

 - We must remain impartial during Democratic Party primaries;

 - We cannot solicit donations for any Democratic candidate, PAC, SuperPAC or third-party organization.

 - People will be reading your pages and posts on a variety of devices – desktop, smartphone, or tablet.
 Always check that your material presents well on each type of device.